Advertisement

 Image by Katerina Kouzmitcheva / Stocksy

 Sleep can be a fraught topic.
 Even when we can find the time to sleep the recommended seven to nine hours, staying asleep through the night can be a challenge in itself.
-There are many factors that might leave you tossing and turning, and new research finds that a mineral deficiency could be one of them.
+There are many factors that might leave you tossing and turning, and research finds that a mineral deficiency could be one of them.

-Don't sleep on this research.
+Don't sleep on this research

 The study looked specifically at something called lymphocyte telomere length2 to determine magnesium levels in 72 healthy elderly people from South Australia.